Veterans Health – Starting With KUpdated: January 3, 2023

 The Department of Veterans Affairs offers specialty care services for those in need of Nephrology (kidney medicine).
 If you suffer from chronic or acute kidney problems, the VA can help, up to and including issues that require dialysis.
 The Department of Veterans Affairs operates dialysis facilities in the United States and offers a searchable map for a dialysis center in your state.

 Veterans who are in need of kidney medicine that includes dialysis should know that the availability of specific care including dialysis may vary by location.
-It is a very good idea to contact the VA medical facilities nearest you to see what options may be available there for treating or diagnosing kidney issues.
+It is a very good idea to contact the VA medical facilities nearest you to see what options may be available for treating or diagnosing kidney issues.

 Kidney stones may be present without causing discomfort, but when larger stones start to pass, there can be discomfort and pain.
 According to the official site of the Mayo Clinic, kidney stone sufferers may experience the following symptoms: